llafuente/flang/readme.md

 * No operator `,`
 * Braces are mandatory, for version control reasons
 * Types cannot demote without casting.
 * Function polymorphism is allowed.
-So proper naming must be used for the C interface.
+So proper naming should be used for the C interface adding `#id` attribute.

 ```
 #id=sum_i8_i8